 Ready to Read Michigan

-For details or questions, please contact Cathy Lancaster, Youth Services Coordinator at the Library of Michigan, at 517-335-8129 or LancasterC5@michigan.gov.
-The RTRM 2019 Program Report is now available.
+For training details or questions, please contact Cathy Lancaster, Youth Services Coordinator at the Library of Michigan, at 517-335-8129 or LancasterC5@michigan.gov.

-NEW: Ready to Read Michigan (RTRM) Reproducibles - feel free to download, use and make available in your library.
+Additional Ready to Read Michigan (RTRM) Reproducibles can be found on our new Ready to Read Michigan website designed to support public libraries early literacy work - feel free to download, use and make available in your library for families.

 - RTRM Poster featuring the 5 Practices of Every Child Ready to Read*